erv-teo/tp/docs/DeveloperGuide.md

 ### Editing a patient

-1. Edit a person while all persons are being shown
+1. Edit a patient while all patients are being shown

-    1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+    1. Prerequisites: List all patients using the `list` command.
+Multiple patients in the list.

     1. Test case: `edit 1 n\John`<br>
        Expected: Name of first patient is changed.
 Details of the edited patient is shown in the status bar.